KrombopulosMike/Flurbo/README.md

 # Gromflomites Love Flurbos

 Gromflomites trade Flurbos for anything and everything.
-This is because the Flubro has an algorythm directly tied to the genetic makeup of Gromflomites.
+This is because the Flurbo has an algorythm directly tied to the genetic makeup of Gromflomites.
 They can't get enough flurbos!